 If rising demand is to be met, more needs to be done to build a pipeline for the future, by appealing to the full spectrum of the potential workforce, including women and the non-middle aged white male section of the population.

-As Director of the Digital Behaviour Research centre at Kingston Business School, Dr Benson is rolling out the Cyber Security Fundamentals certification to open doors to students into a career in cyber as well as leading a EU-funded project which aims to increase the entrepreneurial culture of children aged 6-10 years through gaming and digital technology.
+As Director of the Digital Behaviour Research centre at Kingston Business School, Dr Benson is rolling out the Cyber Security Fundamentals certification to open doors to students into a career in cyber.
+She also leads an EU-funded project which aims to increase the entrepreneurial culture of children aged 6-10 years through gaming and digital technology.

 "We are still missing the link to providing exciting, learning opportunities for all genders across the digital skills gap we are witnessing.
 This issue will not go away unless we do some more research about it." - Dr Vladlena Benson